 Angella Darrington, Owner

 My goal is to help facilitate moving you away from pain, stress and dis-ease and bring you back doing the things you love.
-In order to achieve this, I constantly learn new techniques and continue my education.
+In order to achieve this, I learn new techniques and continue my education regularly.
+I began my journey into massage while I was working in the corporate world in 2008.
+I was laid off and thought, “This must be what I’m supposed to be doing with my career”.
+I graduated Bryan College in June of 2010 with 1100 hours and an Associates Degree of Occupational Sciences in Massage and Bodywork.
 My success at accomplishing your goals and mine is at 95%.

-When I work, I listen carefully to what you say, what I feel as I work and then use intuition, knowledge and the wide variety of techniques I have accumulated.
-These techniques include but are not limited to: Swedish, Deep Tissue, Trigger Point, Myofascial Release (MFR), Neuromuscular Therapy, Sports Massage, Pregnancy Massage with Dynamic Fascial Response (received 40 hrs of Continuing Education in Pregnancy, At Birth and Post-Pregnancy 10/17), Neuromuscular Reprogramming (NMR) for the Neck (specifically for people who have been in car accidents, have Dowager’s Hump, Whip Lash, ect), and Aston Fascial Integration (August 2018).
-I work with a variety of clients ranging from simple relaxation to very specific work; clients who work 40+hrs a week on a computer to those who do cross-fit, run, have heavy labor jobs or are/were pro athletes.
+When I work, I listen carefully to what you say, what I feel as I work and then use intuition, knowledge and the wide variety of techniques I have accumulated throughout my years as a therapist.
+These techniques include but are not limited to: Swedish, Deep Tissue, Trigger Point, Myofascial Release (MFR), Neuromuscular Therapy, Sports Massage, Pregnancy Massage with Dynamic Fascial Response (received 40 hrs. of Continuing Education in Pregnancy, At Birth and Post-Pregnancy 10/17), Neuromuscular Reprogramming (NMR) for the Neck (specifically for people who have been in car accidents, have Dowager’s Hump, Whip Lash, etc.), and Aston Fascial Integration (August 2018).
+I work with a variety of clients ranging from simple relaxation to very specific work; clients who work 40+hrs a week on a computer to those who do cross fit, run, have heavy labor jobs or are/were pro athletes.
 The majority of my sessions are 90 minutes to 2 hours.
 30-60 minutes allows me to focus on only part of the body.

-Let’s get you back to doing the things you love and want to be doing as well as feeling better!
+Let’s get you back to doing the things you love and want to be doing as well as feeling more connected to your body!

 Meet the Team